 Dr Elaine Aron literally wrote the book on HSPs.
-She and her husband have conducted extensive research since the 1990s with HSPs.
+She and her husband have conducted extensive research since the 1990s.

-The only way to definitively determine if someone is an HSP is a brain scan.
+The only way to definitively determine if someone is an HSP is by a brain scan.
 Using questionnaires is more practical and common.
-Approximately 15-20% of people are HSPs, with an equal distribution of gender.
+Approximately 15-20% of people are HSPs, with an equal distribution across genders.

 High Sensitivity has four main features, present from birth and throughout life.
 The acronym “DOES” is a handy way to remember the core characteristics.

 The four characteristics of an HSP include:

 Depth of processing is at the core of High Sensitivity.
 And is central to the challenges and joys of being married to a Highly Sensitive Person.

 HSPs process just about everything deeply, thanks to a part of the brain called the insula.
 It’s here that self-awareness and perception are intensified in the HSP.